grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

    yarn add @grafana/faro-web-sdk
    ```

-1. To enable [Open Telemetry](https://opentelemetry.io/docs/instrumentation/js/) based tracing,
-   run one of the following commands.
+1. To enable [OpenTelemetry][opentelemetry-js] based tracing, run one of the following commands.

    ```bash
    #npm